dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Started with the recipe box.
 But actually worked on a starter page for the generator.

 **Thoughts**: Currently used an image but the scaling of it is not so good.
 So thinking of moving to a text based approach.

+### Day 22: Jan-24-18 Wednesday
+**Today's Progress**: Started with the recipe box.
+But actually worked on a starter page for the generator.

+**Thoughts**: Currently used an image but the scaling of it is not so good.
+So thinking of moving to a text based approach.